 Safer pond design

 Whether for children or adults, it makes sense to build in design elements to minimise potential problems.
 Make sure that the pond surrounds are firm.
-Loose, slippy or rocking paving should be repaired, if necessary using larger slabs that are more stable.
+Repair any loose, slippy or rocking paving, if necessary using larger slabs that are more stable.
 Avoid having very narrow paths around confined pools.
 Build in stepped planting shelves, rather than sloping the pond steeply to the base.
 This makes it easier for anyone to clamber out of the pond if they get in deliberately or by accident. © www.watergardensolutions.co.uk

 Keeping children out